fitabigail/IrishMortgageConsulting/README.md

 # Introduction
 This project is the second one I've undertaken as part of the Full Stack Software Diploma course at [Codeinstitute.net](https://www.CodeInstitutE.net).
-It is an website about mortgages trough brokers.
+It is a website about mortgages through brokers.
 The mortgage broker offers advice to the user about the requirements in relation to obtaining a mortgage and guides him through the mortgage application process.
 The user is able to build a picture of the future mortgage using a handy calculator to determine how much will be his repayments, the cost of the mortgage, and the total amount to be paid.
 Also, they have the option to book a meeting through a Booking Form to meet with one of the team members to have in-depth knowledge of the mortgage.
-For general questions, and office contact they can rich the Contact Us page which is the office address with email and phone number, and a Contact Form with input fields for name, email, and message.
+For general questions and office contact they can rich the Contact Us page which is the office address with email and phone number, and a Contact Form with input fields for name, email, and message.

 # User Experience Design